lukecav/acf-gravity-forms-add-on/README.md

 `composer require wpackagist/acf-gravityforms-add-on`

-## Using Advanced Custom Fields: Gravityforms Add-on
+## Using Advanced Custom Fields: Gravity Forms Add-on

 To use the the field you just need to know how advanced custom fields work.
 You can check out [their documentation](https://www.advancedcustomfields.com/resources/)